 Click 'N Dig!
 Key Finder

-When an item goes missing, you press the colored button on the finder and the tag will flash and beep.
+When an item goes missing, you press the colored button on the finder and the tag will flash and beep with a volume of 90-105dB.
 The signal will go through walls and cushions, but you’ll need to be within at least 60 feet of your lost item.

 The Click 'N Dig comes with extra batteries for the fob and tags.
 A transmitter with just 4 tags can also be purchased if you don't have a need for 6 receivers.